-Students are not to carry any type of prescription, vitamin, over-the-counter medication, pills, sugar pills, or anything resembling pills, drugs or medication.
+Students are not to carry or have in their locker any type of prescription, vitamin, over-the-counter medication, pills, sugar pills, or anything resembling pills, drugs or medication.
 Counterfeit drugs will be treated as inappropriate medication and/or illegal and disciplinary action will be taken.
+Asthma inhalers may be carried by the student only if a parent/guardian or designated adult delivers it to the Health Clinic and completes the appropriate paperwork.
 Inhalers must have a prescription label which includes the student's name, date, doctor's name, medication name, dosage and frequency.
 For the safety and protection of all students, the administration will take serious disciplinary action if these rules are not followed.